Skip to main content

 Yule Love This: Tips to Sleigh Holiday Revenue This Season

-Holiday carts are shrinking, but consumer expectations are higher than ever.
-Here’s how to win loyalty — and unlock holiday revenue growth — after the buy button.
+Holiday carts are shrinking, but expectations after the buy button are higher than ever — and most retailers underestimate the gap.

 When I was little, my favorite holiday movie was Miracle on 34th Street.
 I loved it for one reason: it proved Santa was real.

-Now, working in retail tech, I see a different kind of miracle: retailers trying to deliver joy while racing to hit peak season goals amid tight margins, high stakes, and demanding shoppers.
-This is a movie about retailers surviving and thriving through the season, scrambling to achieve holiday revenue growth, and making small meaningful moments that keep shoppers happy.
+Now, working in retail tech, I see a different kind of miracle: retailers trying to deliver joy while racing to hit peak-season goals amid tight margins, high stakes, and demanding shoppers.
+Miracle is a movie about retailers surviving and thriving through the season, scrambling to achieve holiday revenue growth, and making small, meaningful moments that keep shoppers happy.

 The scene that captures this perfectly?
 When store Santa Kris Kringle sends a Macy’s shopper to competitor Gimbel’s to find the toy they couldn’t get at Macy’s.
 Instead of seeing it as lost revenue, Macy’s embraced it as a loyalty play — and it worked.
-The awestruck shopper says, “Imagine a big outfit like Macy's putting the spirit of Christmas ahead of the commercial!
-I’ve never done much shopping here before, but from now on, I’m going to be a regular Macy’s customer.”
+The awestruck shopper vows to become a regular Macy’s customer from then on.

 "Imagine a big outfit like Macy's putting the spirit of Christmas ahead of the commercial!
 I’ve never done much shopping here before, but from now on, I’m going to be a regular Macy’s customer."